cal101/cal_gdbstub/notes/rom/wdt-analysis.md

 Can we improve our confidence that our de-compiled code is not too bad?

-Yes, we can ask the compiler to compile our code and look at the generated assember os disassemble the object file.
+Yes, we can ask the compiler to compile our code and look at the generated assember code or disassemble the object file.

     xtensa-lx106-elf-gcc -g -Os -I ../../sdk/esp_iot_sdk_v1.1.1_15_06_05/esp_iot_sdk_v1.1.1/include --save-temps -c -o ets_wdt_disable.o  ets_wdt_disable.c